Black Crypt: Reception

-Black Crypt received an 83% from German reviewer Amiga Joker.
+Upon release, Black Crypt was met with "widespread critical acclaim", receiving an 92% from The One and 83% from German reviewer Amiga Joker.

-Amiga Power gave the Amiga version of Black Crypt an overall score of 85%, the reviewer begins their review remarking their disdain for RPGs, calling them "escapism for accountants" but expressing that "[Black Crypt] somehow managed to draw me in and keep me there".
-Amiga Power criticized the game's plot as "boring", and calls Black Crypt "aesthetically unremarkable" and the title sequence "dull" and accompanying music "unsuitable rubbish", and sound effects 'unatmospheric' .Amiga Power furthermore calls it 'unoriginal' and expresses that Black Crypt appears based on Dungeon Master, and states that "The variety of monsters is not wide and none of them seem out of the ordinary."
+Amiga Power gave the Amiga version of Black Crypt an overall score of 85%, the reviewer begins their review remarking their disdain for RPGs, calling them "escapism for accountants", but expressing that "[Black Crypt] somehow managed to draw me in and keep me there".
+Amiga Power criticized the game's plot as "boring", and calls Black Crypt "aesthetically unremarkable" and the title sequence "dull" and accompanying music "unsuitable rubbish", and sound effects 'unatmospheric' .Amiga Power furthermore calls it 'unoriginal' and expresses that Black Crypt appears based on Dungeon Master, and states "The variety of monsters is not wide and none of them seem out of the ordinary."
 Despite these criticisms, Amiga Power's reviewer expresses that they "quickly found myself excusing its flaws, and despite a lack of atmosphere there was a healthy feeling that progress was being made.
 Not once did I reach the stage where I thought 'Now what?' and that impresses me. ... beneath it all, it's actually a rather absorbing and playable game."

-The One gave the Amiga version of Black Crypt an overall score of 92%, initially comparing it to Dungeon Master, but expressing that Black Crypt is a 'unique' RPG that sets itself apart from others, calling it "The state of the art in 3D role-playing games".
+The One gave the Amiga version of Black Crypt an overall score of 92%, initially comparing it to Dungeon Master, but expressing that Black Crypt is a 'unique' RPG which sets itself apart from others, calling it "The state of the art in 3D role-playing games".
 The One praises Black Crypt's graphics and gameplay, stating that "Black Crypt is easily the best 3D role-playing game available on the Amiga.
 Aside from cosmetic improvements like smoother animation and superior artwork, it boasts features that are clearly the product of some thought being applied in the planning stages. ...
 What finally tips the balance in Black Crypt's favour is the delicate line between mental effort and combat and the superb way the plot leads you through the game."
 The One further praises the sound and controls, expressing that "sound effects in Black Crypt provide the player with often vital clues as to what's going on" and calling the controls 'admirable' and that they're "so intuitive that five minutes into the game you won't even notice [you're using it]".

+In a retrospective review of Black Crypt in Black Gate, John ONeill said "While critics raved, Black Crypt was released when the Amiga was already in decline, and was never successful enough to be ported to any other platform.
+It vanished quickly, both from store shelves and collective memory."